How to Determine Which Stretch Wrapper is Right for You

 - Contents are protected from pilferage because product is harder to access once wrapped

 - Contents are protected against dust and debris to some extent

 The three common types of stretch wrappers are manual, semi-auto, and automatic.
 Each of these types come in a few different styles as well,so here is a brief summary of each.

-Semi-automatic stretch wrappers also come in three different styles, turntable, orbital, and rotary arm.
-Turntable wrappers use a turntable that the load is positioned on, and spins while the film roll moves up and down on a fixed mast.
+Semi-automatic stretch wrappers also come in three different styles: turntable, orbital, and rotary arm.
+Turntable wrappers use a turntable on which the load is positioned, and spins while the film roll moves up and down on a fixed mast.
 The stretch is achieved because the load is rotated faster than the film is fed.
 Orbital wrappers use a vertical rotating ring to apply the stretch wrap to products moving horizontally through the ring.
 Products are either suspended in the ring by hand, machinery, or conveyor.
 Rotary arm stretch wrappers are the last style, and with this system the load stays still while the rotating arm turns around it, wrapping it with film.

-This might be hard to determine on your own, but that is where ASI comes in to help.
-We will determine what you are handling and at what volumes, and help make the best decision based off of your unique situation.
+This might be hard to determine on your own, but that is where ASI comes in to help!
+We will determine what you are handling and at which volumes, and help you make the best decision based off of your unique situation.
 Our professional sales team will work together to get you the proper solution for your specific material handling problem.